artist statement

 bio

 Alex Spragens was born and raised in the Appalachian foothills of southeastern Kentucky.
 Drawing was an early fascination, and his interest in art was encouraged from a young age by both family and teachers.
-He attended Centre College in Danville, Kentucky on a Dramatic Arts (Acting) scholarship, but after taking a class with visiting artist Ty Wilkinson, he shifted his focus to studio art.
+He attended Centre College in Danville, Kentucky on a Dramatic Arts scholarship before shifting his focus to studio art after studying with visiting artist Ty Wilkinson.
 At Centre, Spragens studied drawing and oil painting under Professor Sheldon Tapley and graduated with a major in Studio Art and a minor in Art History.

-Spragens now lives and works in Chicago, with his studio located in the Rogers Park neighborhood.
-He is deeply inspired by the city’s geography, architecture, and cultural life, and moving through Chicago shapes his observations and fuels his studio practice.
-The city has become a place he is committed to long-term, offering the conditions and community that support sustained work and artistic growth.
+Spragens now lives and works in Chicago, with a studio in Rogers Park.
+He is deeply inspired by the city’s geography, architecture, and cultural life.
+Moving through Chicago shapes his observations and fuels his studio practice, and he is committed to developing his work within the city long term.